AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/vfas.md

         - Gates toothed idlers > smooth idlers (2x F695 bearings) > china toothed idlers.
 ## Repeating VFAs With Non-2mm Spacing

-Try printing the test objects [:page_facing_up:here](https://mihaidesigns.com/pages/inconsistent-extrusion-test).
+Try printing the test objects [:page_facing_up: here](https://mihaidesigns.com/pages/inconsistent-extrusion-test).

 Ensure that the artifacts are *always vertical or diagonal, regardless of part geometry*.
 These patterns can be subtle (lumps) or sharp (lines).

-If the pattern looks like "wood grain", or any of the example photos in that link, see [:page_facing_up:this article](/articles/troubleshooting/extrusion_patterns.md) instead.
+If the pattern looks like "wood grain", or any of the example photos in that link, see [:page_facing_up: this article](../troubleshooting/extrusion_patterns.md) instead.

 - **Ensure that your A/B pulleys and XY joint idlers are all clean.** Debris can accumulate and compress between the teeth.
 - You may have a bad/poor quality pulley or toothed idler.